Answers to your most pressing questions about Mary’s Gone Crackers’ products.

-We add no sweeteners to our crackers or our Pretzel Sticks.
+We add no sweeteners to our crackers or our pretzels.
 Our love Cookies contain organic coconut palm sugar and organic tapioca syrup, both low glycemic sweeteners.
 The Ginger Snap Cookies also have some molasses.
 In addition, the chocolate chips in the Chocolate Chip Cookies and Double Chocolate Cookies have a small amount of cane sugar.

 No, our crackers are baked.